Cosmological perturbations and gravitational waves in the general Einstein-vector theory: Perturbations and cosmological background

 \subsection{Perturbations in the cosmological background}

-For a spatially homogeneous and isotropic universe, perturbations of fields can always be decomposed into the scalar, vector, and tensor components via the SVT decomposition.
-This decomposition method was introduced in Sec.~\ref{SVTdecoupling-10171555} and in Refs.~\cite{Flanagan:2005yc, Jackiw:2003pm}.
-Employing the SVT decomposition, the metric $g_{\mu\nu}$, the vector field $A_{\mu}$, the vector density $J^{\mu}$, and the scalar field $\ell$, including their perturbations around the cosmological background, can be written as
+{In a spatially homogeneous and isotropic universe, perturbations of fields can always be decomposed into scalar, vector, and tensor components through the SVT decomposition~\cite{Flanagan:2005yc, Jackiw:2003pm}.} Employing the SVT decomposition, the metric $g_{\mu\nu}$, the vector field $A_{\mu}$, the vector density $J^{\mu}$, and the scalar field $\ell$, including their perturbations around the cosmological background, can be written as

 Here, $h^{\mathrm{TT}}_{ij}$ is a transverse-traceless spatial tensor, and $\lambda_{i},\varepsilon_{i},\zeta_{i},\chi^{i}$ are transverse spatial vectors, that is, they satisfy

 where $\partial^{i}=\delta^{ij}\partial_{j}$.
 The background quantity $\bar{\ell}$ depends only on $t$, as will be shown in Eq.~\eqref{ellBk-1614}.
 All perturbations, the tensor perturbation $(h^{\mathrm{TT}}_{ij})$, the vector perturbations $(\lambda_{i},\varepsilon_{i},\zeta_{i},\chi^{i})$, and the scalar perturbations $(\phi_{h},\varphi_{h},E,\alpha,\phi_{a},\varphi_{a},\phi_{m},\varphi_{m},\phi_{\ell})$, are functions of the coordinates $(t, x, y, z)$.
 Although $J^{\mu}$ is a vector density, the decomposition in Eq.~\eqref{J-full-1514} remains valid because the first-order perturbation of $\sqrt{-g}$ vanishes and $\sqrt{-\bar{g}}$ is a function of $t$ only.